Although age discrimination isn’t legally allowed, the fact is, job hunting after 50 does become a bit challenging.

-Apart from hiding a shred of aging, it also exudes a sense of self-confidence of being able to go a little informal in attire and behavior.
+Apart from hiding a shred of aging, it also exudes a sense of self-confidence to go a little informal in attire and behavior.
 Depending upon the potential employer, it may completely change how they see you.

 First, it is necessary to find the companies that are valuing experience over the exuberance of youth.

-It might be an eyebrow-raiser, but the number of companies that look for employees with a great experience on their resume is vast.
+It might be an eyebrow-raiser, but the number of companies that look for employees with a great experience on their resumes is vast.

 To defeat the competition from younger employees, you need to strike the perfect balance between flaunting your experience on the one hand and your familiarity with change on the other.

-Apart from landing a job at a good company, there’s no harm in looking for alternative ways to earn money.
-Individuals who are interested in designing products can start their freelance jobs on Freelancers.com, Upwork, or a little store on Ponoko.
+Apart from landing a good company job, there’s no harm in looking for alternative ways to earn money.
+Individuals interested in designing products can start their freelance jobs on Freelancers.com, Upwork, or a little store on Ponoko.

 If you have a knack for designing and transforming things, Ponoko is another way to job hunting after 50, except for this is more of running on your own.
 After all, having your online showroom is so much more independent than getting hired as an employee.

 Ponoko is a manufacturing service on the web that follows the innovative business model of distributive manufacturing on-demand.
 You can put it in your design factory or store using the service.

 The original products on Ponoko can also be twisted and tweaked as you wish to give them a newer shape.
 You can, subsequently, sell the resultant product in your web store.